itb-community/ITB-ModUtils/README.md

 	Fired when the player uses the `Reset Turn` button.

+* `gameLoadedHook( mission )`

+	Fired when the player loads a game in progress, or starts a new one.
+If the loaded game state is during a mission, then the `mission` argument contains a reference to the mission instance.
+Otherwise, it is nil, indicating that we loaded into the strategy phase (island/region selection).

 * `tileHighlightedHook( mission, point )`

 	Fired when the player moves their cursor over a board tile.